 With big businesses eager to find diverse-owned vendors, companies that have already forged supplier relationships say the process of growing their network involves serious research and preparation, as well as a competitive drive.

-The latest installment in JPMorgan Chase’s “Supplier Diversity: Uncovering Opportunities” series invited leaders from Walmart (a fellow BDR member) and family- and woman-owned Milo’s Tea Co. to share insights and best practices for growing as a diverse supplier.
-(You can view the program here.)
+The third installment in JPMorgan Chase’s “Supplier Diversity: Uncovering Opportunities” series invited leaders from Walmart (a fellow BDR member) and family- and woman-owned Milo’s Tea Co. to share insights and best practices for growing as a diverse supplier.

 Here are the top five takeaways from a conversation that included: